nhinhdao/nhinhdao.github.io/_posts/2018-11-20-the_message_book.markdown

 > Friends list

-For major details and logics behind this app, please visit my github project page **rails-messages-transfer-project** [rails-messages-transfer-project](rails-messages-transfer-project) or review my [sinatra-messages-transfer-project](https://nhinhdao.github.io/sinatra_social_web_application) post.
+For major details and logics behind this app, please visit my github project page [rails-messages-transfer-project](rails-messages-transfer-project) or review my [sinatra-messages-transfer-project](https://nhinhdao.github.io/sinatra_social_web_application) post.

 I want to highlight some of the new features and the useful gems I've used in this project.

 First of all, **user** can now choose to log in through a third website.
-Because it is a simple web application, I limit  options to only using **Facebook**.
-Basically, together with sign up as a new **user** which means more account to maintain, one can just log in through **facebook** and **facebook** will send the **token** uniquely assigns to each account back to the web application.
+Because it is a simple web application, I limit  user to only using **Facebook**.
+Basically, together with signing up as a new **user** which means more accounts to maintain, one can just log in through **facebook** and **facebook** will send the **token** uniquely assigns to each account back to the web application.
 This token is then stored in the web application database and is used to set up/maintain user's informations.

 For the steps to install needed gems and intergrate **facebook omniauth** to a rails project, please visit [omniauth-facebook](https://github.com/mkdynamic/omniauth-facebook).

-When a user provide his/her informations to log in through **facebook**, behind the scene **facebook** will send the **token** back to the web application by mapping the action to the route provided in `routes.rb` file inside the project: `get '/auth/facebook/callback' => 'sessions#create'`
+When a user provide his/her informations to log in through **facebook**, behind the scene **facebook** will send the **token** back to the web application by mapping the action to the route provided in `routes.rb` file: `get '/auth/facebook/callback' => 'sessions#create'`

 ```ruby
 def create